awithy/Busybody/README.md

 ## Summary ##

-Busybody is the beginnings of a distributed network monitoring system in the likes of SCOM and Nagios.
+Busybody is the a distributed network monitoring system in the likes of SCOM and Nagios.
 In it's current form, Busybody runs as a Console Application or Windows Service.

 Why another network monitor?
 Because I need one for a few personal network projects, and I felt like building one for fun.